Learning Time-optimized Path Tracking with or without Sensory Feedback: Approach

 \subsubsection{Spline knots included in the state}

-The reference path is described in the state based on a fixed number of following spline knots.
+The desired reference path is defined based on a fixed number of spline knots included in the state.
 Different strategies can be used to place the knots along a given path.
-Fig. \ref{fig:spline_sampling} illustrates two of them using an exemplary two-dimensional path shaped like a lemniscate.
+Fig. \ref{fig:spline_sampling} illustrates two of them using a two-dimensional path shaped like a lemniscate.
 With distance-based sampling, the knots are placed so that the arc length between them is equal.
 When using curvature-based sampling, the curvature of the path is computed and integrated.
 The knots are selected such that the integrated curvature between the knots is equal.
 With distance-based sampling, the length of the path included in the state is always the same, except at the end of the reference path.
 When using curvature-based sampling, however, the included path length depends on the curvature of the reference path.
-Sections of low curvature that can be traversed quickly lead to a larger path being included in the state.
+Sections of low curvature that can be traversed more quickly lead to a longer path being described by the state.